Safety advice for travelling in Denmark

 To drive in Denmark, Australian travellers need an International Driving Permit (IDP) alongside their valid Australian licence.
 IDPs can be obtained in Australia before departure.
 Ensure you carry your IDP, Australian driver's licence, and rental vehicle insurance at all times when driving.

-Coverage for Riders and Passengers with Fast Cover's Motorcycle Pack
+Coverage for riders and passengers with Fast Cover's Motorcycle Pack

-Fast Cover’s Motorcycle Pack is an optional extra available under our International policies that may provide cover to you for being the rider or passenger on a:
+Fast Cover’s Motorcycle Pack is an optional extra available under our international policies that may provide cover to you for being the rider or passenger on a:

 Fast Cover’s Rental Vehicle Excess Benefit